knissley/knissley/README.md

 </a>

 <ul>
-  <li>🏢  Employed at Galvanize as a Software Engineer Immersive Resident</li>
+  <li>🏢  Employed at Galvanize as a Software Engineering Immersive Resident</li>
   <li>📍  Based in Melissa, TX</li>
   <li>🙋🏻‍♂️  he/him/his</li>
 </ul>